Information Transmission using the Nonlinear Fourier Transform, Part I: Mathematical Tools: An Approach to Communication over Integrable Channels

 \section{An Approach to Communication over Integrable Channels}

-Since the nonlinear Fourier transform of a signal is essentially preserved under Lax convolution, one can immediately conceive of a nonlinear analogue of orthogonal frequency division multiplexing (OFDM) for communication over integrable channels.
-We refer to this scheme as nonlinear frequency division multiplexing (NFDM).
-In this scheme, the input output channel model is given by
+Since the nonlinear Fourier transform of a signal is essentially preserved under Lax convolution, one can immediately conceive of a nonlinear analogue of orthogonal frequency-division multiplexing (OFDM) for communication over integrable channels.
+We refer to this scheme as nonlinear frequency-division multiplexing.
+In this scheme, the input-output channel model is given by